RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 	3. Content guiding users how to start using the websites features
 	4. Description of features that would suite different users' needs
 	5. Hero image guidance to sign up/sign in
+	6. Search field for the user to get to the post by searching a keyword
+	7. Back to Top button to facilitae user to go to top in homepage as it is rather long

 - Lab Log posts features
 	1. Latest entries feature on the landing page